gaultier/blog/subtle_bug_with_go_errgroup.md

 - Check the Have I Been Pawned API, which stores millions of leaked passwords.
 This serves to avoid commonly used and leaked passwords.
 The real production program has a in-memory cache in front of the API for performance, but we still have to do an API call at start-up and from time to time.
 - Check that the password is long enough

-For simplicity, the Have I Been Pawned API in our reproducer is just a text file with passwords in clear (do not do that in production!).
+For simplicity, the Have I Been Pawned API in our reproducer is just a text file with passwords in clear.

 One last thing: passwords are (obviously, I hope) never stored in clear, and we instead store a hash using a [password hashing function](https://en.wikipedia.org/wiki/Bcrypt) specially designed to take up a lot of computational power to hinder brute-force attacks.
 Typically, that can take hundreds of milliseconds or even seconds (depending on the cost factor) for one hash.